 "Obviously, though, they did not know how to get him out."

-Rhodes had hit 30 home runs in Triple-A the season before, but his reputation coming up the ranks had been as a speed threat.
+Rhodes had hit 30 home runs in Triple-A the season before, but his reputation coming up the ranks was as a speed threat.
 That reputation changed on the North Side of Chicago -- if only for a few days -- after Rhodes' huge opener.

 "I'm not a home run hitter," the Cubs' new slugger told reporters afterward.
 "I'm just here to hit line drives and get on base."

-Rhodes hit another three home runs that April, but that's where the power surge concluded.
+Rhodes hit three more home runs that April, but that's where the power surge ended.
 The outfielder finished 1994 with eight homers and a .387 slugging percentage over 95 games, and played just one more big league season before making a name for himself overseas.

 "The only way it would have been better would have been if we had won the game," said Rhodes' manager, Tom Trebelhorn.
 Yes, the Cubs got three homers from Tuffy Rhodes and somehow still lost that Opening Day contest, 12-8, to the Mets.